dbmcclain/Lisp-Actors/README.md

 So maybe we should implement an Actors equivalent to CATCH/THROW.

-One distinction between Actors and Scheme Continuations is that Actors have the ability to morph their behavior and state, while a Continuation typically does not.
+One distinction between Actors and Scheme Continuations is that Actors have the ability to morph their behavior and state with BECOME, while a Continuation typically does not.